CoWriting Kazakh: Using a Robot to Learn New Script

 Anara Sandygulova, Wafa Johal, Zhanel Zhexenova, Bolat Tleubayev, Aida Zhanatkyzy, Aizada Turarova, Zhansaule Telisheva, Anna Cohen-Miller, Thibault Asselborn, Pierre Dillenbourg

-In the Republic of Kazakhstan, the transition from Cyrillic to Latin alphabet raises challenges to training an entire population in writing the new script.
-This paper presents a CoWriting Kazakh system, an extension of the existing CoWriter system, aiming to implement an autonomous social robot that would assist children in the transition from the old Cyrillic alphabet to a new Latin alphabet.
-With the aim to investigate which learning strategy yields better learning gains, we conducted an experiment with 67 children, aged 8-11, who interacted with a robot in a CoWriting Kazakh learning scenario.
-Participants were asked to teach a humanoid NAO robot how to write Kazakh words using one of the scripts, Latin or Cyrillic.
-We hypothesized that a scenario in which a child is asked to convert the word to Latin would be more effective than having the robot perform the conversion itself.
+In the Republic of Kazakhstan, the transition from Cyrillic to the Latin alphabet raises challenges of training an entire population to write using the new script.
+This paper presents a Co-writing Kazakh system, an extension of the existing Co-writer system, aiming to implement an autonomous social robot that would assist children in the transition from the old Cyrillic alphabet to a new Latin alphabet.
+With the aim of investigating which learning strategy yields better learning gains, we conducted an experiment with 67 children, aged 8-11, who interacted with a robot in a Co-writing Kazakh learning scenario.
+Participants were asked to teach a humanoid NAO robot how to write Kazakh words using one of the scripts: Latin or Cyrillic.
+We hypothesised that a scenario in which a child is asked to convert the word to Latin would be more effective than having the robot perform the conversion itself.